Datasets

 DatasetUnlockedbyAncestorEncryptIconUnlocked by ancestorDisplays for unlocked datasets that inherit encryption properties from the parent.

-Dataset tree table roles are represented by icons.
+The dataset tree table shows icons representing the service type.
 Hover over the icons to view the description or icon label.
-Roles in the dataset tree correspond to the Roles widget.
+Usage in the dataset tree corresponds to the Usage widget.
 A dataset with an active task includes an activity spinner when that task is in progress.

 System datasetDatasetRolesSystemDatasetIconIndicates the parent (root) dataset designated as the system dataset.
-To change the system dataset go to System > Advanced Settings and edit the System Dataset Pool.
+To change the system dataset, go to System > Advanced Settings and edit the System Dataset Pool on the Storage widget.

-ShareDatasetRolesShareGenericIconIndicates the dataset is used by a share or that child datasets of the parent are used by shares.
+ShareDatasetRolesShareGenericIconIndicates the dataset is used by a share or that child datasets of the parent are used by a share.

 SMB shareDatasetRolesSMBShareIconIndicates the dataset is used by an SMB share.